-Helaba reported EUR413 million profit before tax in 1H24, a 23% year-on-year increase, driven by a significant rise in net interest income, which offset higher LICs.
+Helaba reported pre-tax profit of EUR767 million in 2024, a 6% increase from 2023, driven by lower LICs and the non-recurrence of impairment losses in the bank's residential investment property portfolio.
+Lower net interest income on reduced loan volumes was compensated by higher net commission income from asset management, securities business and payments.
 Non-interest income remained roughly stable, making up about 37% of total income.
-Non-interest expenses remained broadly stable, with higher IT investments and personnel expenses offset by the termination of payments to the European Single Resolution Fund.
+Non-interest expenses increased by 6%, with higher IT investments and personnel expenses exceeding savings from the termination of payments to the European Single Resolution Fund.

-Helaba's subsidiaries had a significant role in balancing lower earnings at the parent.
-High deposit margins drove Frankfurter Sparkasse's strong performance, while earnings net of amortisations from residential investment properties managed by GWH Group contributed to around a quarter of pre-tax profit.
-However, Helaba's corporates and markets segment saw a significant drop in profit before taxes to EUR41 million in 1H24 (1H23: EUR183 million), mainly due to a sharp increase in LICs.
-The CRE segment benefited from the release of management overlays and stable net interest income despite lower loan volumes.
+The bank's subsidiaries had a significant role in balancing lower earnings at the parent in the past two years.
+High deposit margins drove Frankfurter Sparkasse's strong performance, while earnings net of amortisations from residential investment properties managed by GWH Group contributed almost a third of pre-tax profit.
+At the same time, Helaba's corporates and markets segment saw a significant drop in pre-tax profit to EUR142 million in 2024 (2023: EUR409 million), mainly due to a sharp increase in LICs and weaker trading gains.
+The CRE segment benefitted from a substantial reduction in LICs, also due to the release of management overlays.

-Helaba aims for EUR1 billion profit before tax in the medium term, driven by lower LICs and both organic and inorganic growth, especially in non-interest income, to more than offset expected cost inflation.
-We expect net interest margins to continue to decline in 2025 and 2026 in line with lower interest rates but to remain above the average level of 2019-2022.
-We expect Helaba's operating profit to remain at around 1% of RWAs in the next two years.
+Helaba's medium-term aim is for pre-tax profit of EUR1 billion, driven by lower LICs and both organic and inorganic growth, especially in non-interest income, to more than offset likely cost inflation.
+We expect net interest margins to continue to decline in 2025 and 2026 in line with lower interest rates but to remain above the 2019-2022 average.
+We expect Helaba's operating profit to remain at about 1% of RWAs in the next two years.